Article IX. Regulations of Wastes and Water

 2. Any water or wastes containing more than 500 mg/L by weight of total suspended solids.

-3. Any water or wastes containing wax, whether emulsified or not, in excess of 100 mg/L or containing substances which may solidify or become viscous at temperatures between 32 degrees Fahrenheit and 150 degrees Fahrenheit.
+3. Any water or wastes containing wax, whether emulsified or not, in excess of 100 mg/L or containing substances, which may solidify or become viscous at temperatures between 32 and 150 degrees Fahrenheit.

-4. Any garbage that has not been properly shredded.
+4. Any food waste that has not been properly shredded to a maximum of three-eighths inch.

 5. Any radioactive wastes or isotopes of such half-life or concentration as may exceed limits established by the general manager in compliance with applicable state or federal regulations.